Grow your ceramics practice here

 -

-Members are encouraged to sell their work in our on-site showroom.
+Members are encouraged (but by no means required) to sell their work in our on-site showroom.
 The showroom operates on a consignment model with a maker-friendly 60/40 split (60% going to the maker).

 -